-Polyjet is the most versatile and scalable amongst the 3D printing technologies today with exceptional accuracy and smooth surface finish.
-Capable to build parts with 16 micron slice thickness for slender wall thickness and complex assemblies make the Polyjet technology 3D printers the obvious choice for any demanding prototyping applications.
+PolyJet is the most versatile and scalable amongst all the 3D printing technologies today with exceptional accuracy and smooth surface finish.
+Capable to build parts with 16-micron slice thickness for slender wall thickness and complex assemblies make the PolyJet technology 3D printers the obvious choice for any demanding prototyping application.

-Polyjet is the only technology to offer various physical and material properties in a single build with multi material options and colors of various hues.
-The technology utilizes a wide range of materials from opaque rigid to clear or transparent flexible parts with varying shore values incorporated in a single build mimicking the over moulding process of a traditional injection molds.
+PolyJet additive manufacturing technology is the only technology to offer various physical and material properties in a single build with multi material options and various colour hues.
+The technology utilizes a wide range of materials from opaque rigid to clear or transparent flexible parts with varying shore values incorporated into a single build – mimicking the over moulding process of a traditional injection mould.

-The patented Polyjet technology from Stratasys, works on the principle of inkjet printing as the liquid photopolymer resin is being jetted out on to a build tray thru a print head and immediately cured with an UV light source.
+The patented PolyJet technology from Stratasys, works on the principle of inkjet printing as the liquid photopolymer resin is being jetted out on to a build tray through a print head and immediately cured with an UV light source.
 A gel like temporary support material upholds the overhangs or fill the voids during the part build and gets washed away by a water jet after the build process.
-The ready to use models does not require any post curing and offers amazing part quality with fine feature detailing, precision and unmatched speed for quicker part realisation.
+The ready to use model does not require any post curing and offers amazing part quality with fine feature detailing, precision, and unmatched speed for quicker part realisation.

-The Connex platform of Polyjet technology allows the users to combine different materials to be printed simultaneously by jetting thru multiple print heads.
-This feature enables to print the prototype sample to have distinct combination of two or more properties or colors with a rubber like feel or transparent parts with blended colorsfrom cyan to magenta of assorted shades.
-This capability to combine different materials makes it possible to simulate highly intricate shapes, color shades and distinctive geometrical elements in the 3D printed part.
+The Connex Stratasys 3D Printing platform of PolyJet technology allows the user to combine different materials to be printed simultaneously by jetting through multiple print heads.
+This feature enables to print the prototype sample to have distinct combination of two or more properties or colours with a rubber like feel or transparent parts with blended colostrum cyan to magenta of assorted shades.
+This capability to combine different materials makes it possible to simulate highly intricate shapes, colour shades and distinctive geometrical elements in the 3D printed part.